 > The list of purpose codes was last modified in 2013.

-> The purpose codes for reporting up to and including 2014 flows are available at the bottom of this document, under Related documents.
+> The purpose codes for reporting up to and including 2014 flows are available in English (pdf) and Spanish (pdf).

 > Rules on frequency of updates to purpose codes for DAC Sector Classification (pdf).